 Online Auctions in Australia

-What’s most interesting is the traditional auction on-site auctions rooms that are establishing in-house online auction sales.
+It’s been some time since I last covered the online auction sites in Australia, and a lot has changed.
+Some sites have grown, some have gone, and there are some new entrants at the time of updating this post in 2026.
+What’s most interesting is the traditional on-site auction rooms that are establishing in-house online auction sales.
 Almost across the board, auctioneers now have their own platforms or use a third-party platform to enable online bidders.
 Let’s take a look at some of those:

 Pickles is one of Australia’s largest auctioneers, having locations in each state and now offering regular online auctions of cars, computers & IT, and general goods.
 You can view their upcoming sales here.
 Online car auctions are covered in more detail here.